Anna Fermin: Anna Fermin, and Anna Fermin's Trigger Gospel

 In 2012 Fermin started moving in a new direction with a new band and a couple of EP releases.
 She worked on new material for a while, and was playing the new songs with a greater nod towards pop music, and shifted slightly away from her country/Americana roots.
 Live, she still was playing some of her older songs with the new band.

 In July - August 2012 Fermin, along with guitarist John Rice, appeared in renowned Chicago artist Tony Fitzpatrick's autobiographical play, "Nickel History: The Nation of Heat", at the Steppenwolf Garage Theatre in Chicago, and in its 2014 sequel "The Midnight City", also at the Steppenwolf.

 Circa 2014, Fermin reactivated Anna Fermin's Trigger Gospel, and the band started performing again in concerts in the Chicago area, and elsewhere in the Midwest, through 2016 and into 2017.
 And, a Trigger Gospel "trio" of Fermin, Davis, and Krayniak, toured Sweden in August 2016.
 In November 2016 Anna Fermin & Trigger Gospel released their new album: "You Belong Here", with cover art by Tony Fitzpatrick.

-Circa 2021, Fermin moved to Portugal, but returns occasionally to the Chicago and Kenosha areas to visit and perform, sometimes with Trigger Gospel.
+Circa 2021, Fermin moved to Portugal, but returns occasionally, through at least 2025, to the Chicago and Kenosha areas to visit and perform, sometimes with Trigger Gospel.

 Circa 2015 through 2021 at least, Andon Davis, Paul Bivans, and Michael Krayniak continue to perform in the Chicago area as the Andon Davis Trio, and also together in larger bands including Bunkertown, Cannonball, and the Naomi Ashley Band.